Introducing FracTracker’s newest board member: Christine Yellowthunder

 Her knowledge of frac sand mining, fracking, and its downstream impacts makes her a great fit for FracTracker’s Board, to help guide our mission, offer advice, and help us see the bigger picture.

-Christine is a state certified tree farmer, writer, and poet.
+Christine is a state certified tree farmer, writer, and poet of Lakota heritage.
 She retired from her work in child and family social services and teaching, but remains a determined environmental justice advocate and wise community leader.